 - Debt consolidation: Debt consolidation helps borrowers break free from payday loans by consolidating their existing debt into a single loan.
 Usually, the consolidation loan has a lower interest rate and fewer fees than a payday loan.

-- Debt management: A debt management plan (DMP) can also help borrowers get free from the payday loan cycle.
-Working with a nonprofit credit counseling agency, a credit counselor helps a borrower negotiates a lower payment with their creditors.
+- Debt management: A Debt Management Plan (DMP) can also help borrowers get free from the payday loan cycle.
+Working with a nonprofit credit counseling agency, a credit counselor helps borrowers negotiate a lower payment with their creditors.
 The borrower then makes one monthly payment, which gets divided up among each lender.

 The bottom line

 If you’re trapped by your payday loan and just need a few extra weeks, an extended payment plan could be the solution.
 But one may not be available, and it won’t help you if you can’t make the payments.
 Assess your financial situation to see if there’s a better option before you commit.

 If you find yourself trapped in the payday loan cycle and want to get out, DebtHammer can help.
 Contact us today to request a free quote and to get on the path toward being debt-free.